 Yesterday around 4:00PM I was hit by an afternoon crash, so I decided to head down to the corner convenient store for a refill of my favorite caffeinated beverage.
-Standing in the check-out line, I experienced an interaction between two people that woke me up in a more acute way than the chemicals in my cup could ever hope.
+Standing in the check-out line, I experienced an interaction between two people that awoke me in a more acute way than the chemicals in my cup could ever hope to do.

 At first, I assumed it was two friends having a somewhat spirited disagreement.
-I tried not to listen at first, but as the volume grew ever louder and more heated, it became clear that one guy was the store manager and the other guy was a customer… a very drunken customer who was being asked to leave the store.
-When he couldn’t talk any louder, the customer opened up his can of… expletive language, the only noticeable effect being that it really pissed off angered the manager.
+I tried not to listen at first, but as the volume continued to grow louder and more heated, it became clear that one guy was the store manager and the other guy was a customer… a very drunken customer who was being asked to leave the store.
+When he couldn’t talk any louder, the customer opened up a can of expletive language, but rather than backing down, the manager’s frustration escalated to rage.

 Staring at my feet, I was reminded of Jesus’ call for us to be peacemakers and to love our neighbors… the angry store manager, the giggling cashiers, and of course, the drunken customer.
 And I walked away from them all wondering about the terrible inconvenience of this command.